CASE STUDY

 Solution

-Under the provisions in the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA), we now have the ability to match tariff codes on an 8-digit level for drawback purposes.
+Under the provisions of the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA), we now have the ability to match tariff codes at the 8-digit level for drawback purposes.
 Based on this law, using our drawback trading concept, we can match imports from one company with the exports of another, even if they do not have a previous commercial relationship prior to working together with JMR.
-Under TFTEA, the rules for matching imports to exports has changed from “Commercially Interchangeable”, which is a very high standard to meet, to interchangeability based upon classification under common tariff subheadings, which is a much easier test to meet.
+Under TFTEA, the rules for matching imports to exports have changed from “Commercially Interchangeable”, which is a very high standard to meet, to interchangeability based upon classification under common tariff subheadings, which is a much easier test to meet.
 We identified an export client whose products matched the 8-digit HTS classification of the excess imports of our import client.
 Independently, both companies had very limited potential for drawback.
 We analyzed each party’s excess imports and exports to identify those that could, under a properly structured arrangement, qualify for drawback.

 Results